 - 11.1 A Year 1 student is normally not allowed to change from one study programme to another. - 11.2 A student who wishes for special reasons to transfer from one study programme or Major programme to another may consult his/her academic adviser.
 To apply for programme transfer, the student must complete a prescribed form obtainable from the Registry.
-The timeframe to make the application is stipulated below: - BBA Students are allowed to apply for change of programme/Major programme after the end of Term 2 classes of the first year of studies and the change shall take effect from Term 1 of the second year of studies, if the application is approved.
-Students may also apply to change later, i.e. after Term 1 or Term 2 classes of second year of studies, for the change to take effect in the following regular term. - BSocSc Students are allowed to apply for change of programme/Major programme after the end of Term 1 classes of the second year of studies and the change shall take effect from Term 2 of the second year of studies, if the application is approved.
-Students may also apply to change later, i.e. after Term 2 classes of second year of studies, for the change to take effect from Term 1, of the third year of studies.

-BA - Students admitted via programme-based admission who have studied at least two courses in the Major discipline in the first year of studies are allowed to apply for change of Major programme after the end of Term 2 classes of the first year, and the change shall take effect from Term 1 of the second year of studies, if the application is approved.
+The timeframe to make the application is stipulated below: - BBA Students are allowed to apply for change of study programme or Major programme after the end of Term 2 classes of the first year of studies and the change shall take effect from Term 1 of the second year of studies, if the application is approved.
+Students may also apply to change later, i.e. after Term 1 or Term 2 classes of second year of studies, for the change to take effect in the following regular term. - BLA Students are allowed to apply for change of study programme or Major programme after the end of Term 2 classes of the first year of studies and the change shall take effect from Term 1 of the second year of studies, if the application is approved.
+Students may also apply to change later, i.e. after Term 1 or Term 2 classes of second year of studies, for the change to take effect in the following regular term. - BSc Students are allowed to apply for change of study programme or Major programme after the end of Term 2 classes of the first year of studies and the change shall take effect from Term 1 of the second year of studies, if the application is approved.
+Students may also apply to change later, i.e. after Term 1 or Term 2 classes of second year of studies, for the change to take effect in the following regular term. - BSocSc Students are allowed to apply for change of study programme or Major programme after the end of Term 1 classes of the second year of studies and the change shall take effect from Term 2 of the second year of studies, if the application is approved.
+Students may also apply to change later, i.e. after Term 2 classes of second year of studies, for the change to take effect from Term 1, of the third year of studies. - BA Students admitted via programme-based admission who have studied at least two courses in the Major discipline in the first year of studies are allowed to apply for change of study programme/Major programme after the end of Term 2 classes of the first year, and the change shall take effect from Term 1 of the second year of studies, if the application is approved.

-All BA students are allowed to apply for change of Major programme after the end of Term 2 classes of the second year of studies and the change shall take effect from Term 1 of the third year of studies, if the application is approved.
+All BA students are allowed to apply for change of study programme or Major programme after the end of Term 2 classes of the second year of studies and the change shall take effect from Term 1 of the third year of studies, if the application is approved.